Shrimp Ceviche

 Instructions

-- Cut the shrimp into ¼-inch dice.
+- Cut the shrimp into 1/4–inch dice.
 Place in a medium bowl.

 - Add the lime juice, honey, bell pepper, and red onion and toss to combine well.
 Marinate in the fridge for at least 4 hours and up to 24, tossing when you have a chance.

-- Just before serving gently stir in the avocado, cilantro or parsley and hot sauce.
+- Just before serving, gently stir in the avocado, cilantro or parsley, and hot sauce.
 Season with salt and pepper to taste, and serve chilled in small bowls, or with chips, or on lettuce.

 Notes

-- When fish or seafood get marinated in something acidic, the acid in the marinade “cooks” the fish.
+- When fish or seafood gets marinated in something acidic, the acid in the marinade “cooks” the fish.
 The acid in the lime juice denatures the proteins in the shrimp in the same way that they break down when they are heated.
 So, in essence, the lime juice is in fact “cooking” the fish, only without heat.

 - Ceviche is best eaten between 4 and 24 hours after making.
 Keep ceviche in the fridge when marinating.
 Also, keep leftover ceviche refrigerated.
 Ceviche is best eaten within 48 hours of making.